Poster Pop — The Art of Poster Artists on Pop Merchandise

 Poster Pop had both retail stores and retail customers around the world, buying directly through our catalogs, and the web at posterpop.com.
 We continued to expand our reach through high quality products, magazine ads, shows and catalog mailings.

-Change in Modern Culture around 2008
+Change in Retail and Modern Culture

 Poster Pop survived, and even thrived, but everything had changed…

-Now in 2025
+Now, in 2025

 In January of 2025, Poster Pop made the decision to stop production of all the stickers, t-shirts and other merchandise.